Skip to main content

 The WHI randomized trials are the most extensive body of research on this topic.
 The 18-year cumulative follow-up of over 27,000 women, published in JAMA, is a landmark paper.
 Its top-line finding was that menopausal hormone therapy, whether combined estrogen-progestin (CEE plus MPA) or estrogen alone, was not associated with an increase or decrease in all-cause mortality in the overall population studied.
 The hazard ratio was approximately 1.0, indicating no net effect on lifespan across the entire cohort.

 This surface-level finding, however, contains critical depth when stratified by age.
-A key secondary analysis revealed a statistically significant reduction in all-cause mortality for women who initiated in their 50s.
+A key secondary analysis revealed a statistically significant reduction in all-cause mortality for women who initiated hormone therapy in their 50s.
 This observation gives substantial weight to the “timing hypothesis,” suggesting that the hormonal environment of early menopause is uniquely receptive to the protective effects of estrogen.

 Meta-analyses of multiple randomized controlled trials have reinforced this conclusion, showing a significant reduction in all-cause mortality when MHT is initiated in women younger than 60.
 This benefit appears to be primarily driven by a reduction in cardiovascular events, the leading cause of death in postmenopausal women.